siberianfox/g2wiki/Alarm-Processing.md

 ##Description of Alarm Exception States
 ###ALARM
-Alarm is typically entered by a soft limit or a limit switch being hit. the following occur:
+Alarm is typically entered by a soft limit or a limit switch being hit.
+The following occur:

 - Set ALARM machine state
 - Start a feedhold to stop motion